 4. Deathly Swarm: Blinds and transfers three conditions from the necromancer to its target, with the potential to bounce to up to three targets.
 This ability is incredible.
 It can be coupled with corruption skills to apply self-afflicted conditions on enemy targets.
 For example, using Blood is Power before Deathly Swarm hits a target will transfer the self-applied bleed to a target, resulting in two extra bleed stacks for 10 seconds default.

-5. Enfeebling Blood: An AOE that applies weakness and two stacks of bleed for 10 seconds default.
+5. Enfeebling Blood: An AOE that applies weakness and two stacks of bleeding for 10 seconds default.
 Pretty standard.
 It’s probably the second best damage cooldown while using scepter and dagger, and weakness is great, as explained in IX.
 Tips.

 1. Necrotic Grasp: Does direct damage through a piercing, slightly homing projectile.
 It’s a pretty terrible auto-attack.
 Spam it during downtime on cooldowns, but the terribleness of this attack is the main reason it’s important to switch out from staff to scepter and dagger as soon as possible and why it’s better to never change to staff in single-target situations.
 The only advantage is it pierces, so it can AOE bunched-up mobs or mobs in a line.